Kurt Swinghammer: Session musician and sideman

 In 2000 he won the "Best Local Guitarist Award" from the Now Magazine Reader's Poll.
 Selected guitar session credits include albums by Ani DiFranco, Serena Ryder, Royal Wood, Dragonette, Sarah Slean, Great Big Sea, and Rheostatics.

 Some of the artists that Swinghammer has performed with as a side-man include Peter Murphy (Bauhaus), Gregory Hoskins, Sarah Slean, Lorraine Segato, Wendy Lands, Dan Bryk, Michah Barnes, Wild Strawberries, Tory Casis, Paul Linklater, Lori Cullen and Ron Sexsmith.

 In 1986 Swinghammer played bass for a short period in the seminal cow-punk band The Lawn.
 The following year he joined local goth-funksters Vital Sines, which included Glenn Milchem who went on to become the drummer for Blue Rodeo.
 He recorded on the Vital Sines EP "Big Dark Dreams" produced by Michael Phillip Wojewoda.

 Swinghammer has been tapped as the house band guitarist for countless benefits and variety shows.
 Notable performers he has backed up in this context include Kevin Drew (Broken Social Scene), Emily Haines (Metric), Ed Robertson (Barenaked Ladies), Mary Margaret O’Hara, Andy Maise (Skydiggers), and Andy Kim.

 Music for film and TV

 Since co-composing the score for the feature comedy Friends, Lovers and Lunatics in 1989, he has written extensively for film and TV projects.
 In 1991 he created the theme music for Citytv’s MediaTelevision, which ran for 11 years.
 Other TV composition credits include episodes of The Nature of Things, Canadian Made, Real Renos, Ancient Weather, The Greatest Canadian: Frederick Banting, Driven By Vision, Fanboy Confessional and Giver.
-Film credits include McLuhan's Wake, The Falls, Trouble in the Peace, Acquainted with the Night, Noise and Ginger Snaps 2.
+Film credits include McLuhan's Wake, The Falls, Trouble in the Peace, Acquainted with the Night, Noise, Youkali Hotel and Ginger Snaps 2.